fogleman/Craft/README.md

 ### Server

 You need the [petterarvidsson/craft-akka-server](https://github.com/petterarvidsson/craft-akka-server) to play the game.
+You can download a compiled JAR from [bintray](https://bintray.com/nsg/craft/craft-server/view).

+Start it with `java -jar craft-server*.jar` and connect to it with the client, for example: `./craft localhost nsg mypassword`.

 ### Implementation Details